 Relationship Issues

 Breaking up with a loved one, divorce or death are common relationship triggers.
 These may not be situations you can avoid, though.
-Rather, if you are going through these more challenging instances, it is best to work closely with your therapist and doctors to monitor your condition to help you avoid the onset of significant relapse.
-A person with mental illness of any type may find it hard to navigate complex relationships with ease.
+Rather, if you are going through these more challenging instances, it is best to work closely with your therapist and doctors to monitor your condition to help you avoid the onset of a significant relapse.
+A person with a mental illness of any type may find it hard to navigate complex relationships with ease.
 This may mean there’s a need for more family members or support group therapy.

 Unrealistic Expectations